OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Common Root Detection Methods

 In the following section, we list some common root detection methods you'll encounter.
-You'll find some of these methods implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/blob/master/OMTG-Files/02_Crackmes/List_of_Crackmes.md "OWASP Mobile Crackmes") that accompany the OWASP Mobile Testing Guide.
+You'll find some of these methods implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/blob/master/OMTG-Files/02_Crackmes/List_of_Crackmes.md) that accompany the OWASP Mobile Testing Guide.

-Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").
+Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer).

 ###### SafetyNet

 SafetyNet is an Android API that provides a set of services and creates profiles of devices according to software and hardware information.
 This profile is then compared to a list of whitelisted device models that have passed Android compatibility testing.
-Google [recommends](https://developers.google.com/android/reference/com/google/android/gms/safetynet/SafetyNet "SafetyNet Documentation") using the feature as "an additional in-depth defense signal as part of an anti-abuse system."
+Google [recommends](https://developers.google.com/android/reference/com/google/android/gms/safetynet/SafetyNet "SafetyNet Documentation") using the feature as

 How exactly SafetyNet works is not well documented and may change at any time.
 When you call this API, SafetyNet downloads a binary package containing the device validation code provided from Google, and the code is then dynamically executed via reflection.
-An [analysis by John Kozyrakis](https://koz.io/inside-safetynet/ "SafetyNet: Google's tamper detection for Android") showed that SafetyNet also attempts to detect whether the device is rooted, but exactly how that's determined is unclear.
+An [analysis by John Kozyrakis](https://koz.io/inside-safetynet/) showed that SafetyNet also attempts to detect whether the device is rooted, but exactly how that's determined is unclear.

 To use the API, an app may call the `SafetyNetApi.attest` method (which returns a JWS message with the *Attestation Result*) and then check the following fields: